apptainer/apptainer-userdocs/singularity_and_docker.rst

-To pull containers from private repositories you will need to generate a CLI token in the Quay web interface, then use it to login with {Singularity}.
+To pull containers from private repositories you will need to generate a CLI token in the Quay web interface, then use it to login with {Project}.
 Use the same methods as described for Docker Hub above:

--  Run ``singularity remote login --username myuser docker://quay.io`` to store your credentials for {Singularity}.
+-  Run ``singularity remote login --username myuser docker://quay.io`` to store your credentials for {Project}.
 -  Use ``docker login quay.io`` if ``docker`` is on your machine.
 -  Use the ``--docker-login`` flag for a one-time interactive login.
 -  Set the ``SINGULARITY_DOCKER_USERNAME`` and